gaberull/gaberull/README.md

 This Script is scheduled to run daily on GCP Compute Engine VM Instance
 - Queries database of employee records and checks for upcoming employee birthdays within the next ~12 days (adjustable)
 - Sends out Notification email to employees' boss about upcoming birthdays, containing employee contact information
-  - Uses MailJet API calls for SMTP emailer
   - Purpose of notification is to remind the boss to send out a birthday gift or letter
+  - Makes MailJet API calls for sending SMTP emails
 - Updates database table specific to this notification process and marks said employee as "notified"

 ## 😄 Check out some of my repositories :